NooneBug/obsidian_vaults/Entity_typing_sota/paper/2017 Shimaoka - Neural Architectures for Fine-grained Entity Type Classification.md

 "we investigate several neural network architectures for fine-grained entity type classification and make three key contributions.
 Despite being a natural comparison and addition, previous work on attentive neural architectures have not considered hand-crafted features and we combine these with learnt features and establish that they complement each other.
 Additionally, through quantitative analysis we establish that the attention mechanism learns to attend over syntactic heads and the phrase containing the mention, both of which are known to be strong hand-crafted features for our task.
 We introduce parameter sharing between labels through a hierarchical encoding method, that in low dimensional projections show clear clusters for each type hierarchy"

-This is the first model that uses together handcrafted features and neural encoders with attention. [[Encoders - Handcrafted Features  Based Models]] [[Encoders - Neural Based Models - Recurrent architectures]] [[Encoders - Neural Based Models - Attention based architectures]]
+This is the first model that uses together handcrafted features and neural encoders with attention. #encoder_with_handcrafted_features #encoders_with_recurrent_architecture  #encoder_with_attention

-In this paper different mention encoding architectures are experimented, all starting from GloVe [[Encoders - Pretrained Word Embeddings]] to represent single words:
+In this paper different mention encoding architectures are experimented, all starting from GloVe #pretrained_word_embeddings_glove  to represent single words:

 The mention can be represented with: